vadimv/server-components/README.md

 ### SPAs, plain pages and the head tag

 rsp supports two types of web pages:
-- single-page applications (SPAs), written in Java, e.g. for an admin UI
+- server-side single-page applications (SPAs), written in Java, e.g. for an admin UI
 - plain server-rendered detached HTML pages

 The page's ``<head>`` tag DSL determines if this page is an interactive Single-Page-Application or a plain HTML page.